 He sang for 21 years with the Royal Opera House, Covent Garden, as well as in Amsterdam, Berlin, Brussels, ENO, Geneva, Lyon, Madrid, Monte-Carlo, New York, Paris, Salzburg, Tanglewood and Turin.
 His major roles included King Priam (Tippett), Merlin (Albeniz), Oedipe (Enescu) and St. Francois (Messiaen).

-Recent and future highlights include Mahler’s Eighth Symphony with the Berlin Philharmonic under Rattle and the Beijing Festival Orchestra under Dutoit, Berlioz’s Damnation of Faust with Dutoit in Sydney, Chicago and Philadelphia, Brahms’s Requiem with Previn in London, Oslo, Pittsburgh and NHK Tokyo, Stravinsky’s Oedipus Rex also with Dutoit in Carnegie Hall and throughout Switzerland, and Haydn’s Creation, Beethoven’s Ninth Symphony in Japan with Brüggen, and Schoenberg’s A Survivor from Warsaw with the Philharmonia Orchestra and Esa-Pekka Salonen at the BBC Proms.
+Recent and future highlights include Mahler’s Eighth Symphony with the Berlin Philharmonic under Rattle and the Beijing Festival Orchestra under Dutoit, Berlioz’s Damnation of Faust with Dutoit in Sydney, Chicago and Philadelphia, Brahms’s Requiem with Previn in London, Oslo, Pittsburgh and NHK Tokyo, Stravinsky’s Oedipus Rex also with Dutoit in Carnegie Hall and throughout Switzerland, and Haydn’s Creation, Beethoven’s Ninth Symphony in Japan with Brüggen, Schoenberg’s A Survivor from Warsaw with the Philharmonia Orchestra and Esa-Pekka Salonen at the BBC Proms, and Ravel’s L’heure Espagnole with the Los Angeles Philharmonic Orchestra.
 Recent collaborations with the BBCSO have included Ravel’s L’heure espagnole, Rachmaninov’s The Bells and Tippett’s A Midsummer Marriage (BBC Proms).

 He works regularly with Robert King and the King’s Consort with future concerts in Budapest, Bucharest, Versailles, Marseille, Leipzig Gewandhaus (for the first performance of Mendelssohn’s Israel in Egypt), and Ferrandou in the Dordogne valley where he has lived and directed a summer school for singers for the last thirty years.